Economies of Scale in Web3

 We've already seen how various types of tokens such as utility or security tokens have the potential to add liquidity to Web3 companies and entities such as DAOs, with early investors able to realise gains far earlier in the life of companies than was historically possible.
 This isn't without issues, but this type of company liquidity is likely to become increasingly common in the evolution of Web3.

-As support for widespread tokenisation and DAOs become more widely embraced in different jurisdictions, it’s feasible we'll see structural advantages larger companies have historically enjoyed being replicated in the smaller ends of the scale.
+As support for widespread tokenization and DAOs become more widely embraced in different jurisdictions, it’s feasible we'll see structural advantages larger companies have historically enjoyed being replicated in the smaller ends of the scale.
 We already have greater governance transparency, but coupled with liquidity and reporting obligations it could get interesting.
 And this is another potential area for the widespread disruption that Web3 is only just getting started with.

 If you'd like to learn more about some of the concepts I've covered here, I encourage you to read my book "The Blockchain Innovator's Handbook" for additional background.